iocafe/iocafe-doc/source/extensions/iocloud/deploy-flask-with-ginx-and-gunicorn.rst

 Setup virtual environment for running flask

-* Notice that current virtual environment is displayed in terminal like flask in "(flask) john@iocafe:/coderoot/iocom/extensions/iocloud$"
+* Notice that current virtual environment is displayed in terminal like flask in "(flask) john@iocafe:/coderoot/iocom/extensions/iocloud$".
-* conda deactivate deactivates the virtual machine, but leave it activated now to proceeed with installation from "pip install wheel" on.s
+  "(base)" indicates when you are in computers base conda connection.
+* "conda deactivate" is to deactivates the virtual machine, If you have a virtual machine activated, something else than (base) deactivate it first.

 ::